Shakespeare in the Park

 The Boatswain, whose defiance opens the play amid the storm, embodies order and survival in chaos.
 Carter Nelson returns to SSC after performances as Romeo in the five-actor Romeo & Juliet and in last summer’s Henry IV, and currently serves as the student representative on SSC’s Board of Directors.

 Juno, queen of the gods, presides over the union of Miranda and Ferdinand with majesty and blessing, embodying harmony and protection.
-Kiara Lashay makes her Southern Shakespeare Company debut in this luminous role.
+Keira Lashay makes her Southern Shakespeare Company debut in this luminous role.

 Ceres – Samantha “Sam” Renee